Numerical boundary flux functions that give provable bounds for nonlinear initial boundary value problems with open boundaries: A stable nonlinear inflow boundary flux for the Burgers equation

 \begin{remark} The numerical boundary flux uses the geometric mean of the interior solution and the data. \end{remark} \begin{remark} If one uses the entropy conservative two-point flux $(\uext^{2} + u \uext + u^{2})/6$ \cite{gassner2013skew} as the numerical boundary flux in \eqref{eq:BurgersBT}, then with $u > 0$

-This boundary term is not a square bounded by data independent of $u$, and hence do not lead to an estimate.
+This boundary term is not a square bounded by data independent of $u$, and hence does not lead to an estimate solely in terms of data.
 If, instead, we use the local Lax-Friedrichs (LLF) flux \cite{toro2013riemann} at the boundary, then

-Again, the boundary term is not bounded independently of the interior state, $u$, and using this flux does not lead to an entropy bound. \end{remark}
+Again, the boundary term is not bounded independently of the interior state, $u$, and using the flux \eqref{eq:brokenLLF} does not lead to an entropy bound. \end{remark}